 While there’s nothing wrong with comfort foods at Christmas and Thanksgiving, we’re now surrounded by foods engineered to be way more addictive than Grandma’s secret recipe.

-To fight back against modern food technology, we can reverse-engineer overeating to give us a fighting chance of intelligently avoiding these foods.
+To combat modern food technology, we can reverse-engineer overeating to give ourselves a fighting chance of intelligently avoiding these foods.

 Modelling Overeating